 - Hernández-Ramírez RU, Shiels MS, Dubrow R, Engels EA.
 Cancer risk in HIV-infected people in the USA from 1996 to 2012: a population-based, registry-linkage study.
 Lancet HIV.
 2017 Aug 10.
 [Epub ahead of print]

 - Park LS, Hernández-Ramírez RU, Silverberg MJ, Crothers K, Dubrow R. Prevalence of non-HIV cancer risk factors in persons living with HIV/AIDS: a meta-analysis.
 AIDS.
 2016;30(2):273-91

-Research interest: Margaret (Maggie) Mayer, MPH, is a doctoral student in the Department of Chronic Disease Epidemiology at the Yale School of Public Health.
-Her research interests include understanding patterns of tobacco product use among adolescents, with a focus on emerging tobacco products.
-Maggie works with the Yale Tobacco Center of Regulatory Science, using the nationally representative Population Assessment of Tobacco and Health (PATH) study as a primary source of data.
+Margaret (Maggie) Mayer, MPH, is a doctoral student in the Department of Chronic Disease Epidemiology at the Yale School of Public Health.
+Her research aims to characterize the association between tobacco use and food insecurity by evaluating the relationship at the individual, household, and environmental (policy) level.
+In addition, Maggie works with the Yale Tobacco Center of Regulatory Science, investigating patterns of emerging tobacco product use among adolescents.
 More broadly, she is interested in cancer prevention and control.
 She earned her MPH in Chronic Disease Epidemiology at the Yale School of Public Health in 2016, and her BS in Molecular and Cell Biology from the University of Connecticut in 2014.
 Her mentor is Dr. Marney White.